On the other hand, if you’re experiencing a heart attack, these are the symptoms that can rule out heartburn:

 Heartburn may not be as serious as other medical conditions, but when it becomes more frequent, and it interferes with your daily routine, then it is best to get it checked right away.

-Knowing how to identify heartburn is important, especially for people who have been suffering from it repeatedly.
+Knowing how to identify heartburn symptoms is important, especially for people who have been suffering from it repeatedly.

 However, seeking emergency medical care is still the best thing to do if you or someone you know is experiencing burning chest pains.
 Immediate medical intervention is needed for this condition, as this might be a sign of an ongoing heart attack rather than heartburn.